AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 To_String attribute can take an optional parameter of type `Flare.Strings.Text_Buffers.Root_Formatter_Type'Class`.
-By default, this parameter will be valuated by `Flare.Strings.Text_Formatters.Default_Formatter` (defined later).
+By default, this parameter will be set to `Flare.Strings.Text_Formatters.Default_Formatter` (defined later).
 A few other derivations are provided, such as JSON_Formatter and YAML_Formatter.
 For example: